idle-code/cookiecutter-gcp-cloud-function-python/README.md

 ```

 ## Deployment
-You can use generated `deploy.sh` script but double check it to see if it's valid for your use-case!
+You can use generated `deploy.sh` script but double check it for your use case!